 An Australian undergraduate degree (or equivalent) in teaching, social work, social sciences, psychology or counselling with at least credit (60%) average and relevant professional experience, and successful completion of the Graduate Certificate of Counselling and Psychotherapy with at least (70%) average.

+A student cannot be granted recognition of prior learning (RPL) in relation to previous professional experience.
 Credit or partial credit cannot be granted in recognition of knowledge or skills gained through work or life experience.

 Graduate Learning Outcomes